Get

 Another endocrine disorder commonly found in senior patients is diabetes mellitus.
 Diabetes mellitus is the result of obesity and insufficient amounts of insulin.
 Cats are diagnosed as diabetic when higher than normal glucose is found on lab work.
 Affected cats will have recently experienced weight loss and an increase in water intake and urination, and they may exhibit neurologic signs.

 Fortunately, diabetes mellitus is manageable through glucose regulation.
 This is most often done through dietary alterations and insulin administration.
 New oral products are now available to help eliminate glucose from the bloodstream called Bexacat and Senvelgo.
 Some patients diagnosed with diabetes mellitus may even experience remission.
-However, it’s best to ask your vet about this.
+However, it’s best to ask a vet about this.

 veterinarian weighs an overweight pet on a scale